+Date.
 Dumisani and his mother are walking to the library.
-On the way there, they see these road signs.
+On the way there, they et's do see these road signs.
 What do they mean?
 Match each sign with its meaning.
 Pedestrians are not allowed.

-There is a stop street ahead.
+ST There is a stop street ahead.
 Pedestrians can cross here.

-Library

-There is a crossroad ahead.
+Library ROUTE There is a crossroad ahead.
 Only pedestrians are allowed.
+Let's write